Rapid recap: West Virginia head coach Rich Rodriguez

-West Virginia head coach Rich Rodriguez addressed the media following practice four of spring football .
+West Virginia head coach Rich Rodriguez addressed the media after the fifth spring session of football.
 WVSports.com provides a summary of what was said.

---Some good things and some bad things.
-The guys are still learning how to practice the way they want them to.
+--Rodriguez felt they got some work done today and went inside.
+They're not in shape yet but that will come in the fall.

---If you haven't played a whole lot, the terminology will be new to you and they are teaching a lot.
-They go at a different pace offensively so the learning curve is not slow.
-They teach it as fast as they can and hope it sinks in.
+--Rodriguez doesn't have any feel yet on what his team can do well.
+It starts up front with what they can do well and that's going to be a work in progress but he probably won't know that until two weeks into summer camp.

 ----------